Homeschooling in New Mexico

 - Personal Academic Support Specialist

-Parents in New Mexico can homeschool their children, but need to submit a notice of intent to the state each year.
+It is easy for parents in New Mexico to start homeschooling their children.
+They just need to submit a notice of intent to the state every year.
 This notice includes basic information like the child’s name and age.

-New Mexico has many homeschool support groups and online communities where families can connect, share resources, and find local activities.
-These groups help parents find curriculum ideas, organize events, and provide guidance.
+Although homeschooling can sometimes feel isolated and lonely, there are helpful resources to help homeschooling families to be part of socialization.
+There are many homeschool support groups and online communities where families can connect, share resources, and find local activities.
+These groups help parents find curriculum ideas, organize events, provide guidance and just get aquatinted with other homeschooling families.